Lordrigar/mini-fe-lib/README.md

 - `lib/state/Store.js` - main logic for global state

 - `lib/AbstractComponent.js` - keeps the core functionality of class components, setting store, mount/unmount events and local state.
 Should be extender for all new class components
-- `lib/classInstances.js` - here instantiate all new class based components
 - `lib/elementFactory.js` - wrapper for document.createElement for quick UI construction
 - `lib/router.js` - define all routes there and use `route()` function as a callback to anchors (via elementFactory).
 Check example in file